learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Let's manually create a token and validate it against the Token Review API.

-Consider the following YAML manifest to create a namespace, `test` and a service account, `sa-test-1` in it:
+Consider the following YAML manifest to create a namespace `test` and a service account `sa-test-1`:

 ```yaml|title=sa.yaml
 apiVersion: v1